AbdulHafidh-AI/AbdulHafidh-AI/README.md

 Web Developer and Data Science Enthusiast
 ------------------------------------
 <p align="justify">
-An Informatics student with a strong interest to contribute to the Data Science community.
+An Informatics student with a solid interest in contributing to the Data Science community.
 Currently pursuing a bachelor’s degree in Informatics, I gain the best fundamentals in programming, data structures, web development, and Machine Learning.

 Over 3 years of experience as a computer science student, I have gained practical things in many programming languages, including Python, C, and JavaScript.
 I also know the basic commands of the Linux operating system.

-As an active learner, I also take part to become the leader of student research and development at the Informatics Student Association and I also take part in an Academic core team at Google Developer Students Club Universitas Syiah Kuala.
+As an active learner, I also take part in becoming the leader of student research and development at the Informatics Student Association and I also take part in an Academic core team at Google Developer Students Club Universitas Syiah Kuala.

 In addition, I have strong analytical thinking abilities and time management skills that can support me to achieve my goal.</p>